jsal13/PyTemplate/README.rst

 2. In the root, create the poetry venv.  ``poetry install``.
 3. Use the Poetry Shell to open the project in VSCode.  ``poetry shell``, then ``code .``.
     - It will probably work in other IDEs, but I haven't tried it yet.
+4. To install the pre-commit checks for git, run ``pre-commit install``.
 4. To use Sphinx, edit the `docs/conf.py` file in a few places:
     - Replace "pytemplate" with the name of your module/package.
     - Line 59 has the choice of theme.